CruelMoney/mongoose-fuzzy-searching/README.md

 ### Plugin Options

 Options must have a `fields` key, which is an Array of `Strings` or an Array of `Objects`.
+You can also provide an optional `language_override` field, if you use the language field in your schema for something else.

 ```javascript
 var mongoose_fuzzy_searching = require('mongoose-fuzzy-searching');